What is RFID?

 What documents can be used?

 Many travel documents are already RFID-enabled.
-The CBSA can read all of the following travel documents:
+The CBSA can read all of the following Canadian and U.S. travel documents:

 - electronic Canadian Permanent Resident card;

 - Canadian Enhanced Driver’s License from Ontario, Manitoba and British Columbia;

 - Enhanced Identification Card from Manitoba and British Columbia;